Your IP:

 Is PayPal Safe?
 Assessing Real-World Cases to Understand Risks and Find Out Protective Measures

-PayPal is a well-known name in online payments, with millions using it to send money and make purchases.
+PayPal is a known brand in e-commerce, and many millions of people use this secure platform to transfer money and purchase goods.
 But is it truly secure?
 The service provides a bunch of decent features, including encryption and payment protection.
-Still, it’s important to know about potential vulnerabilities that can affect your online payments.
-Read on to find out how to boost your digital safety when using PayPal.
+Nevertheless, you should be aware of the possible weaknesses that can play out on your online payments.
+Keep reading to discover how to increase the level of digital security when using PayPal.

 VeePN Research Lab